apache/trafficserver/doc/admin-guide/files/strategies.yaml.en.rst

 .. include:: ../../common.defs

-The :file:`strategies.yaml` file identifies the next hop proxies used in an cache hierarchy and the algorithms used to select the next hop proxy.
+The :file:`strategies.yaml` file identifies the next hop proxies used in a cache hierarchy and the algorithms used to select the next hop proxy.
 Use this file to perform the following configuration: